tstandley/freeze_dried_data/README.md

 object, and are stored on disk.

 FDD files can be in either read mode or write mode.
-Once the file is finalized, it can no longer be modified (freeze dried).
+Once the file is finalized, it can no longer be modified (i.e., it is "freeze-dried").

 Values are written to disk immediately upon insertion.
 Keys are written as part of the index when the FDD file is closed.
+## Examples

 ### Example 1: Creating an FDD file
 ```python